Red Shoe Diaries

 Red Shoe Diaries is an American erotic drama anthology series that aired on Showtime from June 27, 1992 to June 1, 1997, and was distributed by Playboy Entertainment, but as of 2025, Paramount Global Content Distribution overseas.
 It is a spin-off of the television film of the same name directed by Zalman King.
 Most episodes were directed by either King or Rafael Eisenman.

-The storylines usually have a plot revolving around romantic intrigue and the sexual awakening of a woman who often also narrates.
+Episodes usually have a plot revolving around romantic intrigue and the sexual awakening of a woman who often also narrates.
 Sensuous love scenes with nudity as well as sultry, moody music are characteristic for most episodes.
-There is no story arc or characters connecting the different stories other than Jake Winters introducing each episode.
+Each episode was introduced by the character Jake Winters (David Duchovny, reprising his film role) in a frame story of soliciting stories from women via a newspaper advertisement.
+But otherwise each episode was a standalone production, with no recurring characters or story arcs.

 Premise

 Jake Winters (David Duchovny) places an ad in the newspaper under "Red Shoes", seeking women to mail in their personal diaries with stories of love, passion, and/or betrayal.
 He is then shown walking on desolate train tracks with his dog, Stella.
 He begins reading a letter from his post office box out loud that begins with "Dear Red Shoes..."
 In the pilot film, Jake lost his fiancée to suicide and discovered she kept a diary detailing an affair she had with a construction worker and shoe salesman who sold her a pair of red high heels.
 He placed the ad in the newspaper in an effort to make sense of his fiancée's secret life through the stories of women in similar situations.
 Each episode is devoted to a woman's story Jake receives, and begins and ends with Jake's comments to Stella.